 A multitude of spelling variations characterize Norman surnames.
 Many variations occurred because Old and Middle English lacked any definite spelling rules.
 The introduction of Norman French to England also had a pronounced effect, as did the court languages of Latin and French.
 Therefore, one person was often referred to by several different spellings in a single lifetime.
 The various spellings include Archdale, Archdall, Archdell, Arkdale, Arkdell and others.

 Another 45 words (3 lines of text) are included under the topic Early Archdale Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the Archdale family moved to Ireland, but this topic is not covered in this excerpt.

 Many English families left England, to avoid the chaos of their homeland and migrated to the many British colonies abroad.
 Although the conditions on the ships were extremely cramped, and some travelers arrived diseased, starving, and destitute, once in the colonies, many of the families prospered and made valuable contributions to the cultures of what would become the United States and Canada.
 Research into the origins of individual families in North America has revealed records of the immigration of a number of people bearing the name Archdale or a variant listed above:

-Archdale Settlers in the United States in the 17th Century
+Archdale Settlers in United States in the 17th Century

-Archdale Settlers in the United States in the 20th Century
+Archdale Settlers in United States in the 20th Century